Horse64/old-core.horse64.org/docs/Specification/Horse64 Grammar.md

 choices, or additionally 4. `0-9` any digit, and terminated once the character falls out of that range.

+For any `callexpr`, the last positional argument (the last item in the comma separated list preceding optional following keyword arguments) may be prefixed by `unpack`.

 ### Whitespace rules

 Whitespace in Horse64 must be inserted wherever